Skip to page content

 After the procedure

-You may be told the results immediately, but some findings take longer to interpret and may need a second opinion.
+Once the test is complete, you can get dressed and are free to leave.
+We may give you the results immediately, but some findings take longer to interpret and may need a second opinion.
+A report will be sent to the referring clinician (doctor or specialist nurse) after the test.
 You can carry on with your normal activities after the procedure.
-You can drive as normal and operate machinery following the test.

 Contact information

-If you have any questions about your planned contrast echocardiogram, please contact your consultant’s secretary or Cardiac Investigations.
+If you have any questions about your planned contrast echocardiogram, please contact:

 Cardiac Investigations